wkasunsampath/laravel-autocrud/README.md

 4. `public function updateMethod(): string`: Method for that specific update route.
 Default is “PUT”.

 5. `public function updateRequest(): string|null`: Here you can set the name of form request class.
-Normally, autocrud will get the form request class automatically when you are following the convention in [forlder structure](#folder-structure) section.
-Oherwise you can specifically give that class here.
+Normally, autocrud will get the form request class automatically when you are following the convention in [folder structure](#folder-structure) section.
+Otherwise you can specifically give that class here.
 You can skip form request validation by returning null.

 6. `public function beforeUpdate(array $data): array`: You can change data before save in the DB here.

-7. `public function afterUpdate(Model $model): mixed`: Modify created data before send back to the user.
+7. `public function afterUpdate(Model $model): JsonResponse | JsonResource | View`: Modify created data before send back to the user.

 ## Delete Route
 There are several useful methods related to delete route which you can override inside the autocrud class.